 What will this mean for you?

-We will be using a range of equipment including excavators, dump truck, concrete trucks and pumps, vacuum trucks, delivery trucks, power tools and hand tools.
+We will be using a range of equipment including excavators, dump trucks, concrete trucks and pumps, vacuum trucks, delivery trucks, power tools and hand tools.

 Managing our impacts

 We aim to manage our work to avoid impacts to the community and the environment.